About Empire Financial Research

 He has also written for Forbes, the Financial Times, Kiplinger's, the Motley Fool, and TheStreet.com.
 He was featured in two 60 Minutes segments – one in December 2008 about the housing crisis, which won an Emmy, and another in March 2015 about Lumber Liquidators.
 Tilson has appeared dozens of times on CNBC, Bloomberg TV, and Fox Business Network and has been profiled by the Wall Street Journal and the Washington Post.

 In his spare time, Tilson is involved with a number of charities focused on education reform and Africa.
 For his philanthropic work, he received the 2008 John C. Whitehead Social Enterprise Award from the Harvard Business School Club of Greater New York.
-He was a member (and served as chairman) of the Manhattan chapter of the Young Presidents' Organization.
+He is a member (and served as chairman) of the Manhattan chapter of the Young Presidents' Organization.